Seed sowing success

 It's one of the most exciting moments in a gardener's year: you go into your greenhouse or peek at your windowsill to find the seeds you sowed a week ago shyly poking out little green sprouts.

-Seed-sowing is hugely satisfying and an economic way to fill your garden in Hemlington with colourful annuals, herbs and vegetables.
+Seed-sowing is hugely satisfying and an economic way to fill your garden in Hemlington and Middlesbrough with colourful annuals, herbs and vegetables.
 Just choose what you want from the many packets you'll find in our garden centre.

 To make sure you get those little plants off to the best start, follow our tips for seed-sowing success.